3 Backyard BBQ Menus

-It’s been almost a year since Savory Spice founder Mike Johnston went on his 38-day long Chasing Barbecue journey to discover the flavors of 6 major barbecue regions in the United States.
-Because summertime always has a way of making us crave barbecue, we thought it was time to revisit a few of our favorites and bring you three special menus for your backyard BBQ get together.
+In August of 2015, Mike (Savory Spice founder and owner) embarked on a 43-day Chasing Barbecue journey to discover the flavors of 6 major barbecue regions in the United States.
+We always crave those pit flavors that he detailed in his road journals.
+So, we thought it was time to revisit a few of our faves and bring you three menus for your backyard BBQ get-togethers.

 Alabama & Georgia

 The flavors of Alabama and Georgia pair up to create a plate that shares the spotlight equally between the meats and the sides.
-For your Southern BBQ meal, we recommend the dishes below.
+For your Southern BBQ meal, we recommend:

-- If you have a smoker, traditional Smoked Chicken is amazingly flavorful and still easy to pair with sides.
-It’s especially delicious with our small batch version of the region’s best known barbecue sauce, Alabama White.
+If you have a smoker, this traditional main dish is amazingly flavorful and easy to pair with sides.
+It’s delicious with this uniquely Alabama-inspired smoky white BBQ sauce, Longs Peak White BBQ Sauce.

-- Finally, drawing inspiration from “The Peach State” (a.k.a.
-Georgia) means delicious summer desserts.
-Peach Crumble Pie, featuring our Georgia Peach Spice, is the obvious choice!
+Drawing inspiration from “The Peach State” means delicious summer desserts like this tasty dessert featuring our Georgia Peach Spice.

 North & South Carolina

-The Carolinas are famous for their barbecue pork…especially the Whole Hog tradition.
-If you prefer not to cook one whole pig at a time though, great barbecue is still totally possible!
-Here are a few recipes to serve it up, Carolina-style.
+The Carolinas are famous for their barbecue pork…especially the whole hog tradition.
+Here are a few recipes to serve it up, Carolina-style:

-- Every plate needs vegetables…in this case, cooked with bacon!
-Bacon & Carrot Collard Greens are such a classic, how can you not serve them?
+Every plate needs vegetables, in this case, cooked with bacon!
+Sweet caramelized carrots and tangy balsamic vinegar complement the hearty greens...and who doesn't love bacon?
+These are such a classic, how can you not serve them?

 A city that sits right on state borders has found its own identity in its signature barbecue dishes.
-KC BBQ almost always features a sweet and deeply flavored dark barbecue sauce.
-Make a gallon of sweet tea to serve with the following:
+KC BBQ almost always features a sweet and deeply flavored dark barbecue sauce like our KC-inspired Midwestern Sweet.
+Make a gallon of sweet tea to serve with these regional favorites:

-- Burnt Ends is the magical outcome of a well-rubbed and smoked brisket.
+The magical outcome of a well-rubbed and smoked brisket, these are a true BBQ treat.
 To get the best bark on the brisket, slather on our ‘Cue Glue before adding your favorite BBQ rub.
 Make sure to let this one rest for super tender meat.

-- Quick Pickled Onions can add bright acidity to the rich meats and give a splash of beautiful red color to make your barbecue even more appealing (if that’s even possible).
+Add bright acidity to the rich meats of KC ‘cue and give a splash of beautiful red color to make your barbecue even more appealing (if that’s even possible).